-3.1Non-Parametric Analysis
+3.1 Non-Parametric Analysis

 Figure 2 provides a "bird's eye view" of annual wage growth in the cohort we study.
 It graphs the distributions of real annual wage growth for men and women between ages 25 and 45.
 Each point in the histogram is a person-year observation.
 Women's wage growth distribution (in color) is superimposed on men's distribution (outlined in black).
-Because the tails of the distributions are long and difficult to inspect visually, we collapse them to mass points at -0.25 and $0.25 \log \text{ points}$.16 As we are plotting real, rather than nominal growth, the incidence of small negative wage growth is relatively high.
+Because the tails of the distributions are long and difficult to inspect visually, we collapse them to mass points at -0.25 and 0.25 log points.
+As we are plotting real, rather than nominal growth, the incidence of small negative wage growth is relatively high.
 These observations correspond to nominal wage increases near zero.

 Figure 2 features three similarities between men's and women's wage distributions, and one key difference.
 The first similarity is that, for both men and women, much of the distribution is concentrated at around 0 to 2% real wage growth.
 Thus, even though this population is high-skilled and young, annual growth is below 3% in the majority of years.
 The second similarity is that both genders are about equally likely to experience negative wage shocks.
-This indicates that, if women are switching to lowerpaying firms after having children (e.g., Hotz et al. (2017)), these firm changes do not lead to a substantially greater incidence of high negative wage growth relative to men, at least for college-educated individuals.
+This indicates that, if women are switching to lower-paying firms after having children (e.g., Hotz et al. (2017)), these firm changes do not lead to a substantially greater incidence of high negative wage growth relative to men, at least for college-educated individuals.

 Third, for both men and women, wage growth distributions are characterized by a large right tail.
 Importantly, this tail generates a considerable share of overall wage growth.
 Annual growth exceeding 15% accounts for only about one-fifth of observations, but around 50% of total real wage growth from age 25 to 45, which is on average 85 log points in this population.
-Around 90% of individuals experience at least one year
+Around 90% of individuals experience at least one year of growth above 15%, and half experience at least two such years.
+As we show in the appendix, right-tail wage shocks are highly persistent (Table A.1).

-15PSID interviewers first ask whether an individual "changed jobs" in the past year.
+&lt;sup>15PSID interviewers first ask whether an individual "changed jobs" in the past year.
 Only those responding affirmatively are asked whether they were fired, switched employers, promoted, etc. If individuals commonly interpret a "job change" to mean a change in employer, many promotions in this population will go unreported.

-16For a more complete characterization of the tails, see Figure A.1 in the appendix.
+For a more complete characterization of the tails, see Figure A.1 in the appendix.